Wednesday, November 28, 2012

 Thursday, November 29, 2012

 It was the third day of the first training session.
 In the beginning, Mr. Ben Daoud mentioned many theoretical notions about financial management.
 This helped participants understand budgets, accounting, the use and the exploit, consumption, storage, conservation, maintenance, repair, and monitoring for better investment in the association or co-op.
 The leader distilled five principles of good financial management: simplicity, clarification, transparency, credibility, and monitoring.
 Following these principles brings about successful projects for both the associations and co-ops.

 In the second part of the workshop, the participants were divided into five smaller groups taking the names of five continents (Africa, Asia, Europe, America, and Australia).
 They were asked to do an exercise in which each group presented a project with its budget after 60 minutes.
 From this exercise, the participants learned how to develop the budgeting of their project and also how to present the co-op/ association financial report at the end of the year by providing them with samples of financial and project charts.

 After delivering some handouts to the participants, the day concluded with one of Thomas Edison’s wise sayings: “Most failed situations in life were made by those people who didn’t perceive how near they were from success when they finally surrender”

 Highlights of attending the first training session

-I would like to thank Mr. Larbi Touijer, the Governor of Boujdour Province, Mr. Abdelkarim, the president of Interior Affairs Division, Mr. Mohammed Ouhmido, the president of the Social Action Division “DAS”, Mr. Mouloud, staff member of “DAS” and Mr. Khalid, a staff member at the Associative Space of Boujdour for offering me the chance and help to be with these wonderful people.
+I would like to thank Mr. Larbi Touijer, the Governor of Boujdour Province, Mr. Abdelkarim, the president of the Interior Affairs Division, Mr. Mohammed Ouhmido, the president of the Social Action Division “DAS”, Mr. Mouloud, staff member of “DAS” and Mr. Khalid, a staff member at the Associative Space of Boujdour for offering me the chance and help to be with these wonderful people.